Fata Morgana (Efteling)

-Fata Morgana, the forbidden city, also known as 1001 Arabian Nights (or "1001 nacht" in Dutch) is a dark ride in the amusement park Efteling in the Netherlands.
+Fata Morgana, the forbidden city, also known as 1001 Arabian Nights (or "1001 nachten" in Dutch) is a dark ride in the amusement park Efteling in the Netherlands.
 The attraction was designed by Ton van de Ven and Jan Verhoeven and opened in 1986.

 Features

 Fata Morgana is a dark ride/tow boat ride that was opened in 1986.
 The attraction is based on the 1001 Arabian Nights.
 The ride is populated by 140 animatronics.

 Fata Morgana is set inside a large building with turquoise and gold domes on the roof.
 A large tower serves as the entrance to the ride.
 There is a large square outside the ride with palm trees, fountains and flames.
 The ride's gift shop De Bazaar, and a kiosk, Oase, are located nearby to the ride.

 Boarding

 The facade of the ride is a huge domed building painted gold and turquoise.
 Guests enter through a large tower that serves as the entrance to the ride.
 They then wait on raised platforms above a round canal with a turntable in the middle.
 Guests are taken down the stairs and onto the omnimover style turntable, before boarding 16 passenger boats.
 There is never more than one boat in each scene, except for the first Jungle scene where one can see the back of a boat turning into the Poor District.